 While every effort's been made to ensure this article's accuracy, it doesn't constitute legal advice tailored to your individual circumstances.
 If you act on it, you acknowledge that you do so at your own risk.
 We can't assume responsibility and don't accept liability for any damage or loss which may arise as a result of your reliance upon it.

 What is Section 75?

-It's a vital law made in the 1970s which means your credit card company must take responsibility if things go wrong with a purchase.
+It's a vital law made in the 1970s that means your credit provider must take the same responsibility a retailer does if things go wrong with a purchase.
 In a nutshell...

-Pay for something costing between £100 and £30,000 on a credit card and the card issuer's equally liable if something goes wrong.
+Pay for something costing between £100 and £30,000 on credit and the provider's equally liable if something goes wrong.

-This isn't the credit card company being nice.
-It's a legal protection put in place so that you're never in the position of paying debt for something you didn't receive or wasn't as it should've been.
-Whether it's a flight, kitchen, computer or anything else, pay on the card and the card company's responsible too.
+This isn't the credit provider being nice.
+It's a legal protection put in place so that you're never in the position of paying off debt for something you didn't receive or wasn't as it should've been.
+Whether it's a flight, kitchen, computer or anything else, pay on a credit card, store card or with store instalment credit and the credit provider's responsible too.

 The law behind this